 Payment to the provincial government for transferring the property from the seller to the buyer.
 Certain exemptions are available for first-time buyers.

-Real estate professionals licensed by the Real Estate Council of BC who are members of the Victoria Real Estate Board and the British Columbia and Canadian Real Estate Associations.
+Real estate professionals licensed by the BC Financial Services Authority who are members of the Victoria Real Estate Board and the British Columbia and Canadian Real Estate Associations.

 STATEMENTS OF ADJUSTMENTS